kunalrye/financialsummary/README.md

 * Exploration: Data exploration, such as TFIDF, Sentiment analysis etc.
 * Modeling: Methods to visualize the data, includes newsgraph and textrank
 * Preprocessing: Removal of sentences that will hinder further classification, i.e. legal jargon
-* Resources: Smaller csv and txt datafile
+* Resources: Smaller csv and txt datafiles
 * Wrangling: Gathers 10-Q data and performs basic parsing

 # Installation